edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0012-DeviceService-Filters.md

 - the value was outside or inside some range, or the value was greater than, less than or equal to some value
     - based on the `Reading` value (numeric) of a `Reading` outside a specified range (min/max) described in the service configuration.
 Thus avoiding sending in outlier or jittery data `Readings` that could negatively effect analytics.
-    - based on the `Reading` value (numeric) equal to or near (with in some specified range) the last reading.
+    - Future scope:  based on the `Reading` value (numeric) equal to or near (with in some specified range) the last reading.
 This allows a device service to reduce sending in `Event/Readings` that do not represent any significant change.
-This differs from the already implemented onChangeOnly in that it is filtering `Readings` within a specified degree of change.
+This differs from the already implemented onChangeOnly in that it is filtering `Readings` within a specified degree of change.  **Note:** this feature would require caching of readings which has not fully been implemented in the SDK.
+The existing mechanism for `autoevents` provides a partial cache.
+Added for future reference, but this feature would not be accomplished in the initial implementation; requiring extra design work on caching to be implemented.

 - the value was the same as some or not the same as some specified value or values (for strings, boolean and other non-numeric values)
 - the value matches a pattern (glob and/or regex) when the value is a string.
 - the name (the device ResourceName) matched a particular value; in other words match `temperature` or `humidity` as example device resources.